billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

  Step e.
 After L3VPN Service is delivered successfully, the Network Management AI Agent will use LPI to return success results.

-## Use case Cross-layer and Cross-domain Multi-Agent communication for Complaint handling
+## Cross-layer and Cross-domain Multi-Agent communication for Complaint handling

    In this scenario, automotive companies centrally collect complaints from their customers (drivers) and use the operator’s complaint